-The Mac question mark folder error could be caused by many factors.
-All these factors can be categorized into software and hardware issues.
-In this guide we will discuss all the factors and provide comprehensive software and hardware solutions to solve the flashing folder with question mark problems.
+The Mac question mark folder issue could be caused by many factors.
+All these factors can be categorized into software-related and hardware-related.
+In this guide, we will discuss all the factors and provide comprehensive software and hardware solutions to solve the folder with question mark mac not startup problems.

-mac question mark folder on a MacBook Pro
+mac question mark folder on a MacBook Air 2019

 The mac question mark folder is a sign that your Mac cannot locate its system boot folder.
-Therefore your Mac cannot load the macOS from the hard drive to the memory in order to run the macOS.
-The mac question mark folder error means:
+Therefore your Mac cannot load the macOS from the hard drive to the memory in order to start up the macOS.
+In plain English, the mac question mark folder means:

-* Your startup hard disk or logic board is faulty – hardware related issues.
+* Your startup hard disk or logic board is faulty – hardware related issues or

-* or the startup disk doesn’t contain a WORKING copy of macOS – software related issues.
+* The startup disk doesn’t contain a WORKING copy of macOS – software related issues.

-When you turn on the Mac, the CPU will perform a task named “Power On Self Test”, and then search for a “loader" from the available bootable devices such as hard drives, optical drives or USB drives.
-If no bootable drive is found or the found bootable drive does not have a working loader, a flashing folder with question mark will be displayed.
+When you turn on the Mac, the CPU will perform a task named “Power On Self Test”.
+Your Mac will chime after passing the test, then search for a “loader" from the available bootable-devices such as hard drives, optical drives or USB drives.
+If no bootable-drive is found, or the bootable-drive found does not have a working loader, your Mac will display a flashing folder with question mark.
 If a valid loader is found, your Mac will display the Apple logo.
 The CPU then executes the codes of the loader and loads the rest of Apple’s macOS software into your Mac.

-Read more: How does my MacBook power up?
+Read more: How does my MacBook power on?

 If your Mac displays a flashing question mark for a few moments but then continues to boot, there is nothing wrong with your Mac.
 You only need to reselect your startup disk in System Preferences.
 The default boot device of your Mac is NOT set to your bootable hard drive.
 Your Mac has to search for ALL bootable drives before getting to your current hard disk drive.
 This search task causes the time delay and you get the momentary flashing folder with question mark.
 Fix this problem is very easy.

-1. Choose System Prefereeces from the Apple Menu and select Startup Disk.
+1. Choose System Preferences from the Apple Menu and select Startup Disk.